babeheim/moralizing-gods-reanalysis/README.md

 ## Setup

-The code was developed on R v3.5.3 with the following packages for steps 1 to 11:
+The code was developed on R v3.5.3 with the following packages:

 - maps (3.3.0)
 - plotrix (3.7-4)